masari-project/Masari-Marketing/Paper Wallets/readme.md

 ## About the Official Wallets

-Here you will find a collection of the official Masari wallets.
+Here you will find a collection of official Masari wallets.
 If you would like to add your own wallet to the collection, initiate a pull request to upload your design to the proper folder.
 It is also advisable to reach out to community members to field your design before you initiate a pull request.
 You can do this by reaching out to people on our official social media channels ([Twitter](https://twitter.com/masaricurrency), [Reddit](https://www.reddit.com/r/masari), [Discord](https://discord.gg/sMCwMqs), [Telegram](https://t.me/masaricurrency), etc).

+Here is a guide to [securely creating a wallet](https://github.com/masari-project/Masari-Marketing/blob/master/Tutorials/Paper%20Wallet/paper-wallet-guide.md), which you can then print out onto any style of paper wallet or business card.

 ## People

-If you are stuck and / or have questions you can reach [Bazookajeff](https://twitter.com/bazookajeff).
+If you are stuck and / or have questions you can reach [Bazookajeff](https://twitter.com/bazookajeff) or ask SatoriNakamoto in Discord.

 ## Preview